-You can build your own boat using our plans and instructional videos!
+You can build your own boat using our plans and instructional videos describing how to build a boat!

-In the 2nd video of the FRS12 how to series we cover scarfing plywood using epoxy.
+In the 2nd video of the FRS12 ‘how to build a boat’ series we cover scarfing plywood using epoxy.
 This method can be used for other boats and wood working projects.

 Boat plans with full size patterns are available for purchase.